-According to the World Health Organization, estimates suggest that there could be as many as 300 million people worldwide with diabetes by 2025.
+According to the World Health Organization, estimates suggest that there could be as many as

 In the United States, diabetes affects about 9.4 percent of the population, which equates to approximately 30.3 million people.
 The National Institute of Diabetes and Digestive and Kidney Diseases suggest that there are another 84.1 million adults with prediabetes.